abensonca/abensonca.github.io/index.md

 I am a Staff Scientist at the [Observatories](https://obs.carnegiescience.edu/) of the [Carnegie Institution for Science](https://carnegiescience.edu/).
-My research program is focused on understanding the nature of dark matter and the process of galaxy formation, with a particular emphasis on formlating a coherent picture of the many different aspects of these problems.
+My research program is focused on understanding the nature of dark matter and the process of galaxy formation, with a particular emphasis on formulating a coherent picture of the many different aspects of these problems.
 I have developed a model of dark matter and galaxy formation physics, [_Galacticus_](https://github.com/galacticusorg/galacticus/wiki), which is available to the community as an open source project.
 The approach blends both analytic understanding and significant number-crunching utilizing in-house and external compute